cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 ![All actions are blocked once the rate limit is reached.](/images/reference-architecture/security/security-ref-arch-8.svg)

 2. **Throttle requests over the maximum configured rate**.
-The WAF will block any requests exceeding the configured rate, and the remaining requests will be allowed.The analogy for this behavior is a sliding window effect.
+The WAF will block any requests exceeding the configured rate, and the remaining requests will be allowed.
+The analogy for this behavior is a sliding window effect.

 ![All security detection can be seen from a single dashboard.](/images/reference-architecture/security/security-ref-arch-9.svg)